Frequently Asked Questions (FAQ)

-YELLOWKNIFE HEALTH EFFECTS MONITORING PROGRAM (YKHEMP)
+ABOUT THE HEALTH EFFECTS MONITORING PROGRAM (YKHEMP)

 Q. Why have a monitoring program in the Yellowknife area?

 The Health Effects Monitoring Program (YKHEMP) is a result of a 2013 Report of the Environmental Assessment for Giant Mine, published by the Mackenzie Valley Environmental Impact Review Board, which identified public concern about the potential health impacts of environmental arsenic and Giant Mine clean-up activities.
+Consequently, the Giant Mine Remediation Project (GMRP) was required to design and implement a broad health effects monitoring program in the Yellowknife area.

 In 2017, YKHEMP was launched to establish a baseline of contaminant exposures and potential health effects for people living in Yellowknife, Ndılǫ, and Dettah to ensure that the GMRP does not negatively impact the health of local residents during its remediation activities.